 Is there a job that you would do for free just because you absolutely love it?
 Maybe you’re a talented fashion designer and have the opportunity to intern at a top label like Balmain.
 If you find something you would do for free, then you’re onto a winning dream job — one that getting paid for would just be an added bonus.

 Is there something you do in your spare time that you really enjoy?
 Maybe you’re a fitness fanatic and spend your personal time exercising and creating healthy eating plans and regimes.
-If so, the answer to your questions is right under your nose and your dream job is literally in your hands if you will risk a career change for a happier life.
+If so, the answer to your questions is right under your nose, and your dream job is literally in your hands if you will risk a career change for a happier life.

-You want a job that has limited stress and one where you can go home at the end of the day without feeling miserable.
-When you find this sense of tranquillity, you’ll know that you’ve bagged the perfect job.
+You want a job that has limited stress, and one where you can go home at the end of the day without feeling miserable.
+When you find this sense of tranquility, you’ll know that you’ve bagged the perfect job.

 There are probably a handful of jobs that you would love to do but might not actually have the skills to complete them.
 Make a list of your dream jobs — well, at least ones you think that would make you happy.